samomar/Simple-ChatGPT-Text-Exporter/README.md

 2. Look for the control panel at the top center of the page

+3. Click the "Select Chat" button to show the dropdown menu

-3. Select the appropriate chat container from the dropdown menu
+4. Select the appropriate chat container from the dropdown menu

-4. Start or continue your ChatGPT conversation
+5. Start or continue your ChatGPT conversation

-5. Click the "Copy Chat" button to copy the entire conversation to your clipboard
+6. Click the "Copy Chat" button to copy the entire conversation to your clipboard

+7. The script continuously updates the content of existing messages, ensuring that when you click "Copy Chat", you get the most current version of the conversation

 ## Configuration